cncf/tag-contributor-strategy/contributor-growth/drafts/recruiting-playbook.md

 Best Practices and past examples: TODO links

 ## Contributor Playground
+A contributor playground is a non-production repository where contributors can practice submitting pull requests, interacting with any project bots, and safely test out how to participate.
 This can be paired with a workshop or on its own for people to try.
-This gives new contributors the opportunity to get used to the CI and build systems and the ownership model.
+This gives new contributors the opportunity to get used to the CI and build systems and the ownership/governance model.
 This can reduce the frustration that contributors have contributing to a new project as well as reduce the common questions about these areas to maintainers.

 [TODO add examples]

 ## AMAs / Office Hours / Meet the Maintainers